 The lower portion of the department's copy of that student's Intent-to-Hire Form and an Evaluation Form should then be completed and returned to Student Employment Office.
 Those forms will then be kept in the student's file for future reference.

 To terminate a student's assignment, please notify Payroll and Student Employment Office asking them to stop the student's assignment.

 If student employees have especially egregious violations of work policy the Student Employment Office reserves the right to prevent the individual from future student employment.
 These violations may also be forwarded to the Ferris State University Office of Student Conduct and/or Public Safety for further investigation and actions.

-These violations include but are not limited to...Fraudulent reporting of hours worked, Disclosure of confidential records, and violation of the FSU Student Dignity and Harassment Policy in the workplace.
+These violations include but are not limited to...Fraudulent reporting of hours worked, Disclosure of confidential records, and violation of the Employee Dignity/Harassment/Discrimination Policy in the workplace.